Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Introduction

+To achieve \cref{condition:small-head}, it suffices for~$G[\head \cup \antler]$ to contain a set of~$|\head|$ vertex-disjoint cycles; to achieve \cref{condition:remaining-sol}, it suffices for~$G[\antler]$ to be acyclic, with each tree~$T$ of the forest~$G[\antler]$ connected to the remainder~$V(G) \setminus (\head \cup \antler)$ by at most one edge (implying that all cycles through~$\antler$ intersect~$\head$).
+We call such a decomposition a 1-antler.
+Here \emph{antler} refers to the shape of the forest~$G[\antler]$, which no longer consists of isolated spikes of a crown (see \cref{fig:CrownAntler}).
+The prefix~$1$ indicates it is the simplest type of antler; we present a generalization later.
+An antler is \emph{non-empty} if~$\head \cup \antler \neq \emptyset$, and the \emph{width} of the antler is defined to be~$|\head|$.

 Unfortunately, assuming \PNEQNP there is no \emph{polynomial-time} algorithm that always outputs a non-empty 1-antler if one exists.
 We prove this in \cref{sec:np-hard}.
 However, for the purpose of making a preprocessing algorithm that reduces the search space, we can allow FPT time in a parameter such as~$|\head|$ to find a decomposition.
 Each fixed choice of~$|\head|$ would then correspond to a reduction rule which identifies a small ($|\head|$-sized) part of an optimal feedback vertex set, for which there is a simple certificate for it being part of an optimal solution.
 Such a reduction rule can then be iterated in the preprocessing phase, thereby potentially decreasing the target solution size (and search space) by an arbitrarily large amount.
-Hence we consider the parameterized complexity of testing whether a graph admits a non-empty 1-antler with~$|\head| \leq k$, parameterized by~$k$.
+Hence we consider the parameterized complexity of testing whether a graph admits a non-empty 1-antler with~$|\head| = k$, parameterized by~$k$.
 On the one hand, we show this problem to be W[1]-hard in \cref{sec:w1-hard}.
 This hardness turns out to be a technicality based on the forced bound on~$|\head|$, though.
 We provide the following FPT algorithm which yields a search-space reducing preprocessing step.

-\begin{theorem} There is an algorithm that runs in~$2^{\Oh(k^5)} \cdot n^{\Oh(1)}$ time that, given an undirected multigraph~$G$ on~$n$ vertices and integer~$k$, either correctly determines that~$G$ does not admit a non-empty 1-antler of width at most~$k$, or outputs a set~$S$ of at least~$k$ vertices such that there exists an optimal feedback vertex set in~$G$ containing all vertices of~$S$. \end{theorem}
+\begin{theorem} There is an algorithm that runs in~$2^{\Oh(k^5)} \cdot n^{\Oh(1)}$ time that, given a multigraph~$G$ on~$n$ vertices and integer~$k$, either correctly determines that~$G$ does not admit a non-empty 1-antler of width~$k$, or outputs a set~$S$ of at least~$k$ vertices such that there exists an optimal feedback vertex set in~$G$ containing all vertices of~$S$. \end{theorem}

-Hence if the input graph admits a non-empty 1-antler of width at most~$k$, the algorithm is guaranteed to find at least~$k$ vertices that belong to an optimal feedback vertex set, thereby reducing the search space.
+Hence if the input graph admits a non-empty 1-antler of width~$k$, the algorithm is guaranteed to find at least~$k$ vertices that belong to an optimal feedback vertex set, thereby reducing the search space.